Stock images: Getty, unless otherwise stated.

 - Consider being a private patient in a public hospital.
 It's less likely that you'll have unexpected out-of-pocket costs for blood test, x-rays and ultrasounds, anaesthetist and paediatrician.

 Health insurance is one of the things you need to think about well ahead of time if you're planning to have a baby.
-After all, the last thing you want to worry about during a sleepless night is an expensive hospital bill.
-See our health insurance buying guide.

 - You won't be covered if you have a premature birth within the waiting period or even if you give birth only a few days before the end of the waiting period.